ioaiaaii/goduckduckgo/.github/PULL_REQUEST_TEMPLATE.md

 ## Verification

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please describe environment configurations along with the tests to reproduce them.

 - [ ] Test A
 - [ ] Test B

-## Checklist:
+## Checklist

 - [ ] Code follows the style guidelines of this project
 - [ ] Code self-review